circle nium stablecoin settlement partnership

 Who Benefits

-Circle and Nium gain transaction volume and network effects from integrated settlement.
+Circle and Nium gain transaction volume and network effects from expanded stablecoin usage in payouts.

 Who Loses